2018-usfca-cs-640-fall/lesmaeili-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

 Introduction
 ============

 The main purpose of this report is to explore how the data collected by Fierer et al can be used to investigate the relation between the skin microbiome and aging.
 It is important to understand the relationship between aging and human skin microbiome because this understanding can lay the foundation for creation of novel therapeutics that could slow down aging.
-This represents a paradigm shift for medicine in which our relationship with microbes is viewed as a symbiosis instead of a potential source for clinical infectious disease.(Sleator, 2010)
+This represents a paradigm shift for medicine in which our relationship with microbes is viewed as a symbiosis instead of a potential source for clinical infectious disease(Sleator, 2010).

 Several studies have been done in C. elegans., a model organism, to find out relationships between the microbiome and aging.
 For instance, it has been shown that E. coli that co-exist with the worms secrete diffusible molecules, including metabolites and small RNAs that can impact C. elegans aging.
 (Heintz and Mair, 2014) Another study has revealed how drug action on host-microbiome interactions can impact longevity in C. elegans Metformin ( a drug widely prescribed to treat Diabetes) extends lifespan in C. elegans by inhibiting l-folate and methionine metabolism in E. coli.
 This, in turn, leads to altered methionine metabolism in the worm, and increased lifespan(Cabreiro *et al.*, 2013).